denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 35: writer = null;
 ```

 The ``writer`` variable is reassigned on line 35, resulting in the compiler not considering it effectively final.
-Since it is not an effectively final variable, it cannot be used in a try-with- resources statement on line 32.
+Since it is not an effectively final variable, it cannot be used in a try-with-resources statement on line 32.
 The other place the exam might try to trick you is accessing a resource after it has been closed.

 ```java